-The youth, parent or guardian, and the youth's treatment team, as appropriate, will be involved in discharge planning.
-We are required by the State of Alaska to begin discharge planning from the first day of treatment as treatment is a time-limited service.
-Discharge planning begins with the development of the treatment plan and continues throughout treatment.
-When indicated, the treatment team will participate in the development of a written discharge plan.
-Discharge planning is a collaborative process that includes ongoing service authorization, as well as specific designation of responsibility for services after discharge from the facility, which will be documented throughout the discharge planning process.
-If attendance of the youth is clinically contraindicated, the reasons for nonattendance will be documented in the youth's medical record.
-All planned discharges will be preceded by at least 7 days' notice to the placing worker.
+The youth, parent/guardian, community therapist/clinical therapist/coaching parent/life-skills specialist/ placing worker/treatment parent/case manager, as appropriate, will be involved in discharge planning.
+This plan begins with the development of the treatment plan and continues throughout treatment.
+When indicated, the above-mentioned treatment team will participate in the development of a written discharge plan.
+Discharge planning is an ongoing and collaborative process, and specific designation of responsibility for services after discharge from the facility will be documented throughout the discharge planning process.
+If attendance of the youth is clinically contraindicated, the reasons for non-attendance will be documented in a progress note.
+All planned discharges will be preceded by at least seven days' notice to the placing worker.
 At any time during a youth's treatment, the custodial parent or guardian can regain care of the child upon request.
 If you chose to remove your child from AK Child & Family prior to the completion of treatment, programming staff will be available to assist you with the transition and provide consultation regarding the impact of choosing to end services.
 Please keep in mind that planned discharges allow sufficient time for transitions with medications (if applicable) and step-down services, while abrupt unplanned discharges do not.
 Leaving treatment against clinical advice may expose youth to risk of an inadequately treated diagnosis and safety concerns.